 Indoor growers primarily use the ScrOG technique, but outdoor growers might benefit from it as well.

-> Quick jump to: How to ScrOG marijuana?
+> Quick jump to: How to ScrOG weed plants?

 Pros and Cons of a ScrOG grow